fullstorydev/angular-shoppe-demo/README.md

 - If you want to simulate different users, use a private or incognito window with the app.
 - Use the [FullStory Browser SDK](https://github.com/fullstorydev/fullstory-browser-sdk) to easily load FullStory into your app or site.
 See `app.component.ts`.
 - Add `fs-exclude` CSS classes to prevent recording of sensitive or personal information.
-See `checkout.component.html`.
+See `checkout.component.html` and [Private by Default](https://help.fullstory.com/hc/en-us/articles/360044349073-FullStory-Private-by-Default).

 ## (Optional) Use the product catalog microservice